paulgalow/paulgalow.com/src/pages/2023-12-10-aws-solutions-architect-professional-exam-sap-c02/index.md

 ### Whitepapers/prescriptive guidance

-Reading whitepapers/prescriptive guidance can be daunting, but I find them to be valuable for their insight into the combination and tradeoffs of services that is rarely found elsewhere.
+Reading whitepapers/prescriptive guidance can be daunting, but I find them valuable for their insight into the combination and tradeoffs of services that is rarely found elsewhere.
 Even if you only skim certain parts, I'd encourage you to take a look as it will not only prepare you for the exam, but also introduce you to well-architected solutions and best practices for your own projects.

-Here are a few I can recommend:
+Here are a few that I recommend:

 - [Whitepaper: Building a Scalable and Secure Multi-VPC AWS Network Infrastructure](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/welcome.html)
   - This outlines several options for connecting VPCs: Peering, Transit Gateway, Transit VPC, PrivateLink, VPC sharing, Private NAT Gateway